ajaymathew522/Open-contributions/AjayMathew_OpenCV.md

-I haven't yet used OpenCV for any of my projects, but I have seen from my classmates with their projects of what OpenCV is capable of.
-'Hofefully I'll get the opportunity to learn it while being with you guys.'
+I haven't yet used OpenCV for any of my projects, but I have seen from my classmates with their projects of what OpenCV is capable of. `Hofefully I'll get the opportunity to learn it while being with you guys.`